ArceLopera/PHPRefresher/docs/Moodle/API/phpMoodleCache.md

 ### 1. **Defining a Cache**

+Getting started with the Cache API is exceptionally straightforward.
+It's designed for quick and easy usage, emphasizing self-containment.
+All you need to do is add a definition for your cache and you are ready to start working with the Cache API.
 Caches are defined in the `db/caches.php` file of your plugin.
 This file registers the cache and specifies its behavior.
+In the case of core that is the lib/db/caches.php file, in the case of a module that would be mod/myplugin/db/caches.php.

+The definition is used API in order to understand a little about the cache and what it is being used for, it also allows the administrator to set things up especially for the definition if they want.
+From a development point of view the definition allows you to tell the API about your cache, what it requires, and any (if any) advanced features you want it to have.

 ##### Example: `db/caches.php`